midas/midas.github.io/source/_posts/2014-03-04-ruby-oop-events-and-the-tell-dont-ask-principle.markdown

 end
 {% endhighlight %}

 This implementation is not good because we are examining the state of the created task to determine what to do next.
-Not to mention, lots of complex logic, most of which has nothing to do with the HTTP protocol, is happening in the controller.
+Not to mention, lots of business logic, which has nothing to do with the HTTP protocol, is happening in the controller.
+How are you going to test it?

 #### Rails Controller Action With a Service Class Extracted